 STEM grew in popularity due to the concerns of politicians and other leaders that US students were not keeping pace with other students and would thus not be prepared to work in the fastest-growing career sectors, which generally fall under the STEM umbrella.
 In 2009, the Obama administration announced its plan to support STEM curriculum that would both encourage and train students to pursue careers in those fields.
 It would also support teachers to, well, teach students those skills.
 That effort has been formalized in many ways, including using the language of STEM in Next Gen Science Standards.
 So, teachers everywhere are expected—by parents, administrators, etc.—to provide a STEM-rich curriculum.

 How do I “STEM” my classroom?

 We get it.
 STEM sounds like a lot.
 There’s a big difference between teaching students to remember to carry the one and teaching them how to code.
 But there are simple, unintimidating, and effective ways to implement a STEM curriculum in your classroom that has nothing to do with teaching R2D2 to dab.

 For upper elementary and middle school students, consider project-based learning.
-Pose problems that students can relate to, can be solved in different ways, and let students to work together and provide evidence of their thinking.
-Most importantly, students need to be able to pull from their learning from different subjects as they work toward an answer.
-The Association for Middle School Education, for example, provides several great scenarios that promote STEM-learning.
+Pose problems that students can relate to, can be solved in different ways, and let students work together and provide evidence of their thinking.
+Most importantly, students need to be able to pull from their knowledge of different subjects as they work toward an answer.
+The Association for Middle School Education, for example, provides several great scenarios that promote STEM learning.
 For instance, if there was an outbreak of illness at a carnival, how would your students solve that problem?
 Or, even more broadly, how might they create a community of the future?